mkumar183/my-diaries/reinventing-youself/01 - Myself.md

 Strengths:

+- My curiosity to learn and know systems is something which is my biggest strength both in my personal/spiritual life as well as my professional life.
+I do not stop asking questions until i get to the bottom of things.
+Sometimes these questions are seemingly simple however, i go ahead and ask.
+My teams have complemented
 - Your passion for technology and innovation drives you to continuously seek improvements and solutions to enhance efficiency and drive growth.
 - Your empowerment and enablement approach fosters autonomy and ownership among your teams, leading to higher levels of engagement and productivity.
 - Your collaborative and inclusive leadership style promotes teamwork, creativity, and diverse perspectives, resulting in more effective problem-solving and decision-making.